In China, Elon Musk scores wins on the path to self-driving cars | Technology

 Just a week before the Beijing trip, Musk abandoned a planned trip to India and a meeting with Prime Minister Narendra Modi, where he had been expected to discuss an investment including a new factory to build affordable Teslas.
 The Indian government did not have an immediate comment on Musk's China visit.

+If Tesla shares close at their current price of $196.40, it would mark the stock's largest one-day percentage gain since March 2021, according to LSEG data.
 Prior to Monday's share price jump, Tesla shares had lost about a third of their value this year as concerns have grown about its growth trajectory.
 Last week, Tesla reported its first decline in quarterly revenue since 2020.
-SELF-DRIVING COMPETITION

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)